 Your trip could start at the Dragon Bridge like everyone else but at Yangshuo Insider we tend to do things a little bit different and avoid the masses.

-We start our trips a bit more upstream at the larger Jinlong bridge or, depending on the time you prefer to spend on the river, starting from the most scenic bridge of Yangshuo with the mountains as its backdrop, the Fuli bridge.
+We start our trips a bit more upstream at the larger Jinlong bridge.
 With a more scenic and relaxing start you would then float towards the Dragon Bridge enjoy the river all for yourselves and admire its beautifully rounded shape straight in front of you from the river (offers great views and photos), then float underneath the bridge and our rafts man could stop at this Dragon bridge and let you go ashore for a wander around or stand on the bridge yourself.
 After this you would then continue your river trip to Jiuxian old village where you can explore and have lunch in this charming Ming Dynasty village.
 Same price with us just a less standardised and more personalised experience for you.

 We combine some of these rafting trips with cycling in our Yangshuo Tours, and provide bicycles for all ages and sizes (with gears, helmets, kids chairs, …) where your bikes can be transported to the arrival docks while you enjoy your river cruise so you can continue you bike ride to visit either jiuxian village, Moon Hill or one of the stunning underground caves in Yangshuo, to name a few.
 Visit our Yangshuo Tours page for more information about this river tour or just tell us the routes and sights you would like to combine and we will compose your own personalised tour for you.